Skip to main content Skip to footer site map

 Gross Income Net Income

-All revenues or sales received by the business, less the cost of making and distributing the products Income reported after all expenses and taxes are deducted from revenues
+Definition All revenues or sales received by the business, less the cost of making and distributing the products (COGS).
+Income remaining after all operating expenses, taxes, and other deductions are subtracted from revenues.

-Why Do Differences Between Net and Gross Income Matter to Your Business?
+Why Do Differences Between Gross and Net Income Matter to Your Business?

-Gross and net income are useful tools for business decisions.
+Comparing gross income vs. net income is helpful for business decisions.
 Gross income numbers indicate the health of revenue streams.
-Business revenue reported as gross income can be broken down by product to determine success.
+Analyzing gross income broken down by different products or services can determine its success.

-Net income shows the amount of profit generated, taking all expenses into account.
-If gross income remains at an expected level, but net income starts to dip, a business can make adjustments by searching for ways to lower certain expenses.
-If expenses are higher than income, the company will report a net loss.
+Net income shows the amount of profit generated after taking all expenses into account.
+It's a key indicator of your business's financial efficiency.
+If your gross income is steady but your net income begins to dip, it's a signal to examine and potentially reduce certain expenses.
+On the other hand, if your expenses outpace your income, your company might face a net loss.

-You may also want to use the individual components of gross and net income calculations to determine what level of production will allow you to break even and how much business you'll need to generate each month or year to earn a profit.
+You may also want to use the individual components of gross and net income calculations to determine the level of production that will allow you to break even and how much business you'll need to generate each month or year to earn a profit.

-Net income is also important because it's the number used by the IRS to determine the amount of business taxes owed.
+Net income is also important because it's the number the IRS uses to determine the amount of business taxes owed.
 Depending on a business structure, net income may be taxed differently.
-Sole proprietorships and limited liability companies (LLCs) report their net income on the business owner's personal tax returns.
-S corporations pass through their income to shareholders, who are then taxed at their individual tax rates.
-C corporations file separate returns and calculate their tax liability as a separate entity, apart from shareholders.
+Sole proprietorships and limited liability companies (LLCs) report their net income on the business owner's personal tax returns, while S corporations pass through their income to shareholders.
+C corporations calculate their tax liability as a separate entity, apart from shareholders.
 A tax or legal advisor can help determine the best business structure for tax reporting purposes.

 Income vs. Cash Flow as a Strategic Opportunity

-Calculating net income offers businesses the opportunity to review both revenue and costs line-by-line, and answer strategic questions like: Are there areas and opportunities to grow?
-What are the biggest costs?
+Looking at net income vs. gross income isn't just a routine part of financial management.
+It's an opportunity to review both revenue and costs line-by-line and answer strategic questions like: Are there areas and opportunities to grow?
+What are the most significant costs?

-With a strong understanding of net income, a business owner can begin to test general assumptions and make decisions based on unique data.
-It could result in decisions to raise prices, for example, or cut expenses.
+With a strong understanding of the difference between gross and net income, a business owner can begin to test general assumptions and make decisions based on unique data.
+It could result in the choice to raise prices, for example, or cut expenses.
 It varies depending on business and industry, but in general, strategy decisions should be made after a careful analysis of the income statement.

-When reviewing your company's gross and net income, inevitably cash flow management will also come into play.
-A firm understanding of the specific profitability metrics used in your industry, such as profit margins, Return on Assets (ROA) or Return on Investment (ROI) will help you gain insight into how you're earning money and if you're spending efficiently.
-Explore more resources on WORX.
+When considering gross and net income, cash flow management will inevitably come into play.
+A firm understanding of industry-specific profitability metrics, such as profit margins, Return on Assets (ROA), or Return on Investment (ROI), is essential.
+These metrics offer deeper insights into how effectively your business generates and spends money.

 Tags